mekispeter/minilanguage/README.md

       }
     | fib # the value of fib is returned after execution

 This program calculates the nth Fibonacci number.
 It is included in the source file, and is named fibonacci.
 It can be run by typing "`run [n] fibonacci`" in ghci, where n is a nonnegative integer that will be assigned to the variable `n` before executing the program.
-After execution, the value of `fib` will be the nth Fibonacci number, and this value is returned in a string: `"fib:55"`.
+After execution, the value of `fib` will be the nth Fibonacci number, and this value is returned in a string: eg. `"fib:55"`if `n` is 10.

 The source contains a few more samples.